acmoura/acmoura.github.io/content/home/about.md

 Hi, and welcome to my website!
 I am a PhD candidate in Economics at Tilburg University, majoring in applied microeconometrics.
 I am particularly interested in applications within the field of health economics.
 In my job market paper, I study whether long-term care provision reduces hospital bed-blocking.

 My supervisors are [Martin Salm](https://research.tilburguniversity.edu/en/persons/martin-salm) and [Jan Boone](https://janboone.github.io/homepage/).
-I expect to graduate in summer 2021.
+I plan to go on the 2020/2021 Job Market.

 I am affiliated with the [Health Economics & Management Knowledge Center](https://www2.novasbe.unl.pt/health) at Nova School of Business and Economics, Lisbon.
 I am also a member of the board of the Portuguese Health Economics Association.